scrapy/scrapy/docs/topics/feed-exports.rst

 storing up to the specified number of items in each output file.

-When generating multiple output files, you must use at least one of the following placeholders in :setting:`FEED_URI` to indicate how the different output file names are
+When generating multiple output files, you must use at least one of the following placeholders in the feed URI to indicate how the different output file names are
 generated:

 * ``%(batch_time)s`` - gets replaced by a timestamp when the feed is being created